Librarians by Subject

 Before becoming interested in university libraries, Emily worked in advertising and at technology start-ups.
 Her research interest is in library instruction, especially where it intersects with entertainment, art, and consumer behavior.

-Tim Siftar is the liaison librarian for the School of Education and College of Computing & Informatics for whom he offers consultations and trainings for and selects related resources.
-Tim earned both the MS in Library & Information Science as well as the MS in Information Systems from Drexel in the early 90’s.
-He returned to Drexel in 2003 after ten years working in healthcare-related corporate and non-profit settings as a knowledge manager, market researcher and innovation analyst.
-Tim participates in several professional associations, advises a related student chapter on campus and enjoys volunteer teaching every summer for the college preparatory program offered by the non-profit Philadelphia Futures.
+Tim Siftar serves as Liaison Librarian for the School of Education and College of Computing & Informatics for whom he offers training, consultations and buys resources.
+Having earned the MS in Library & Information Science as well as the MS in Information Systems from Drexel in the early 90’s, he returned to Drexel in 2003 after ten years working in healthcare-related corporate and non-profit settings as a knowledge manager, market researcher and innovation analyst.
+Tim participates in several professional associations, advises related student chapters on campus and enjoys teaching every summer for the college preparatory program offered by the non-profit Philadelphia Futures.
 In 2016 he acquired additional role of liaison to the Global Studies and Modern Languages departments.

 Jay Bhatt is responsible for building library collections in engineering subject areas, outreach to faculty and students, and teaching information and research skills to faculty and students in Engineering, Biomedical Engineering, and related subject areas.
 He provides individual and small group consultations to students, instructional sessions to specific classes, online research support in both face to face and distance learning programs, and workshops for specialized research areas.